ietf-wg-cats/draft-ietf-cats-metric-definition/draft-ietf-cats-metric-definition.md

 In conclusion, for CATS, it is recommended to use L2 metrics due to its simplicity.
 If advanced scheduling is needed, L1 metrics can be used.
 L0 metrics are the most comprehensive and dynamic, therefore transferring them to network devices is discouraged due to their high overhead.

-# Implementation Guidance for CATS Metrics
+# Implementation Guidance on Using CATS Metrics

-This section will give some implementation guidance for different service providers and vendors on how to use CATS metrics.
-The intention is to facilitate interoperability as well as achieving good effects in traffic steering, especially when L2 metrics are used for making decisions.
+This section gives some implementation guidance and provide some options for different service providers and vendors on how to use CATS metrics.
+The intention is to facilitate interoperability as well as achieving good effects for CATS, especially when L2 metrics are used for making decisions.

 As is shown in CATS framework {{!I-D.ietf-cats-framework}},  there are multiple CATS components.
 In addition to their different functionalities, their resources and processing capabilities differ a lot as well.
 All of these factors must be taken into considerations when choosing where to locate the normalization functions and aggregation functions that are used to derive L2 metrics.